things to do in malta

 share

-Arriving with Air Malta from any of the 45+ European destinations, you won’t always be treated with the most lush views from the sky.
+Arriving in Malta by air, you won’t always be treated with the most lush views from the sky.
 Especially when visiting in the dry, warm months of June-August, before the rain falls.
 But there is much more to these three small islands in the middle of the Mediterranean Sea than a first glance would make you suspect.
-In fact, with a history dating back to 5200 BC, cultural influences from all around the world and apparently being the country with the best climate in the world, you’ll probably leave with an entire different view of this country that is often overlooked.
+In fact, with a history dating back to 5,200 B.C., cultural influences from all around the Mediterranean and apparently being the country with the best climate in the world, you’ll probably leave with an entire different view of this country that is often overlooked.
 This article will give you some ideas of things to do in Malta, Gozo and Comino with a focus on the best cultural sights, stunning nature and places to taste the best local food.

 malta heritage sites